Ematrion/rstt/docs/index.rst

 .. toctree::
    :caption: First steps
+   :hidden:

+   install
+   usage
+   tutorials

 :doc:`install`
    Get RSTT

 :doc:`usage`
    A Simple example gives you a good overview of what the package has to offers.

 :doc:`tutorials`
    Selection of notebook